Llama beans are manure from llamas.

 They are almost odorless and do not need to be composted before using.
 They are rich in nitrogen, potassium and phosphorous and are a great all natural, environmentally friendly fertilizer for trees, shrubs, gardens and houseplants.

-A medium size bag with 3.5 pounds of llama beans.
+A gallon size ziplock bag with 2 lbs of llama beans.
 Great for making larger batches of llama bean tea or sowing directly into gardens.

 Llama Bean Fertilizer